(Click the character infographic to download.)

 One last thought: The nameless narrator tells us before the story begins that it will be an inconclusive tale.
 Does this fit with the Buddha imagery, or stand in contrast to it?
 What kind of teacher is inconclusive, anyway?
 (Did you notice that we're ending this section inconclusively?)

-Interestingly, because of Marlow's story-telling tendencies, we experience events the way he did.
-That is, with much confusion and fog, both literal and metaphorical.
+Interestingly, because of Marlow's story-telling tendencies, we experience events the way he did: with much confusion and fog, both literal and metaphorical.
 When he starts ruminating on past events, our nameless narrator tells us that Marlow is not a typical seaman.
-He is, instead, a "wanderer," and his story is told with the sense of a wanderer penetrating the dark unknown.
-The story itself is revealed as if the meaning is "outside" of the tale, brought out "as a glow brings out a haze."
-Hmm…are you curious yet?
+He's a "wanderer" (1.9), and he tells his story as if the meaning is "outside" of the tale, brought out "as a glow brings out a haze" (1.3).

 Marlow and The Laaadies